List of former cathedrals in Great Britain: Former Post-Reformation cathedrals

-Post-Reformation Roman Catholic Cathedrals
+Former Post-Reformation Roman Catholic cathedrals

 Wales

 The end of Roman rule in Britain in the early 5th century left a Romano-British (later sometimes called "Celtic") church which became increasingly confined to the western parts of the island (principally modern Wales) as Angles, Saxons, and other invaders attacked and settled from the east.
-This church grew in size and influence in the west during the 6th and 7th centuries (a period sometimes characterised in Wales as "The Age of the Saints") with the conversion of ruling families (and consequently their peoples).
+This church grew in size and influence in the west during the 6th and 7th centuries (a period sometimes characterised in Wales as the "Age of the Saints") with the conversion of ruling families (and consequently their peoples).
 Among the clergy, the title of "bishop" was more frequently used than later when large dioceses developed.
 The surviving evidence for most of these early bishoprics is now fragmentary and secondary at best, if not legendary.
 This list contains some better-evidenced examples.

 The dioceses of the Welsh church, certainly from Norman times, were, sometimes reluctantly, part of the English church in the Province of Canterbury.
 This situation continued after the establishment of the Church of England at the Reformation until 1920, when the Church of England was disestablished in Wales, becoming the Church in Wales, a separate self-governing member of the Anglican Communion.

+Former cathedrals (or proposed cathedrals)

 The Seven Bishop-Houses of the Kingdom of Dyfed

 Collections of medieval Welsh Law record that the (early medieval) Kingdom of Dyfed had seven so-called "bishop-houses" (in Welsh, esgopty), following a general pattern of one bishop-house in each cantref.
 Their role is not clear, but they must have been relatively important ecclesiastical sites (with St Davids having a higher status than any of the others).
 Apart from the Bishop of St Davids, their heads were described as abbots, not bishops.

 Whether the other six were also bishoprics, former bishoprics, burial places of saint-bishops, or staging posts in the travels of (say) the bishop of St Davids is debated.
-They are included in this List of former cathedrals in Great Britain on the basis that any and all of them may well have been the seat of a bishop at some time.
+They are included here on the basis that any and all of them may well have been the seat of a bishop at some time.
 Details of all seven bishop-houses are given below for the sake of completeness, although St Davids has never ceased to be the seat of a bishop.
-The status of bishop-house, as distinct from the cathedral at St Davids, seems not to have survived the ending of the Kingdom of Dyfed (920), even less the arrival of the Normans.
-It should not be assumed that the sites identified below are exactly the original sites of the bishop-houses (with the probable exception of Llandeilo Llwydarth): some minor relocation over the course of centuries cannot be ruled out.
+The status of a bishop-house, as distinct from that of a cathedral (St Davids), seems not to have survived the ending of the Kingdom of Dyfed (in 920), even less the arrival of the Normans.

+The sites identified below may not be exactly the original sites of the bishop-houses (with the probable exception of Llandeilo Llwydarth): some minor relocation over the course of centuries cannot be ruled out.